Bobby Witt Jr. Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.32).
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- The Mets will look to Quintana (0-2) in his third start this season.

-- The lefty last pitched on Wednesday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up six hits.
+- The righty's most recent time out was on Thursday against the Washington Nationals, when he threw six innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.